The Registered Retirement Savings Plan (RRSP) provides Canadians a practical way to save for retirement.

-Find out if you can consolidate your debts into one and at a lower interest rate.
-A balance transfer credit card may come in handy when you are carrying credit card debt.
+Find out if you can consolidate your debts at a lower interest rate.
+A balance transfer credit card may be handy when carrying credit card debt.

 Find ways to earn extra cash.
 For example, find new or part-time work to increase your income, declutter and sell things you don’t need, or monetize your existing assets, e.g. rent your car or unused room.

 If you run out of options and have a TFSA, you can withdraw funds from there to pay off debt.
 The upside to using a TFSA to pay off debt is that you can re-contribute any amounts withdrawn in future years.